Here are 3 smart crypto tax moves to consider — whether prices go up or down

 Whether prices move up or down, here are some key crypto tax strategies to consider, according to experts.

-Despite recent dips, many long-time crypto investors could have significant gains.
-The price of bitcoin was still up by about 49% year-to-date, while the price of ether has grown by about 40%, as of mid-day on July 30.
+Despite recent dips, many longtime crypto investors could have significant gains.
+The price of bitcoin was still up about 49% year to date, while the price of ether has grown about 40%, as of midday on July 30.

-If you're expecting a lower-income year for 2024, it could be a chance for tax gain harvesting, or strategically selling profitable crypto while in the 0% long-term capital gains bracket.
+If you are expecting a lower-income year for 2024, it could be a chance for tax-gain harvesting, or strategically selling profitable crypto while in the 0% long-term capital gains bracket.
 Long-term capital gains rates apply to assets owned for more than one year.

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.